 A fourth hotel tower and a convention center are among the plans for a new expansion at Harrah’s.
 The project will add 100,000 square feet of convention space along with 600 to 800 new hotel rooms to the resort’s existing inventory of more than 1,100 rooms.
 Also included in the project is a new parking deck.

-The 3,000-seat Cherokee Events Center has hosted such entertainers as Hank Williams Jr. and Lady Antebellum.
+The 3,000-seat Cherokee Events Center has hosted such entertainers as Hank Williams Jr. and Lady A (formerly Lady Antebellum).
 Click here for a list of currently scheduled concerts and other events.

 The casino is large and a little on the dark side.
 As with the entire property, it's very difficult to get your bearings – especially when it's time to return to your hotel room or go to a restaurant.